aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 QnABot version 2.6.0 supports use of multiple languages.

 Once enabled, if the user enters a question in a language other than english, QnABot will attempt to return an answer in the other language.
-Its does this by using AWS Comprehend to identify the language spoken or typed.
+Its does this by using AWS Comprehend to identify the language from the text provided.
 If Comprehend can identify the language based on a configured minimum confidence, QnABot will serve up content based on that locale.
 It converts the question to English from the source language and performs a lookup of the answer in Elastic Search just as it normally does.
 Once it finds the question, QnABot will serve up the configured answer.
 The answers help